ivan-sincek/forbidden/README.md

 * add the silent option, to not show the CLI output,
 * add the no color option, to not show colors in the CLI output,
-* add the option to specify which HTTP status codes to show,
 * use brute forcing to validate allowed HTTP methods if HTTP OPTIONS method is not allowed,
 * add tests for HTTP cookies, `User-Agent` HTTP request header, CRLF, and Log4j.